ytiurin/observingproxy/README.md

 //> { name: "p3", object: Object, oldValue: 0, type: "update" }]
 ```

 observer is notified only once with `changes` containing latest modifications.
-It makes observer a load sustainable to an observed object being intensively modified.
+This approach makes all program more sustainable to an intensive modification of an observed object.